madstk1/VoidEngine/README.md

 ## Dependencies
 * C++11 compatible compiler.
 * CMake v3.11+
-* OpenGL, can be acquired from Mesa or from your GPU-driver
+* OpenGL 4.5+, can be acquired from Mesa or from your GPU-driver

 ## Building Void